Respiratory Virus Data

 Health care visits

-• The proportions of emergency department and primary care visits for respiratory illness continue to decrease and are at moderate levels.
+• The proportions of emergency department and primary care visits for respiratory illness have increased over recent weeks, but trends are comparable to the same period of the prior season.

 National and international context